Sweden's Klarna buys influencer marketing platform APPRL

 “By adding APPRL to Klarna’s existing retailer support expertise, we see a huge opportunity to create an enriching and informative shopping experience for consumers everywhere while accelerating retailer growth,” Klarna Chief Executive Sebastian Siemiatkowski said in a statement.

-Klarna, which recently announced the acquisition of e-commerce technology firm Hero Towers Ltd, last month raised $639 million from a group of investors led by SoftBank's (9984.T) Vision Fund II, lifting its valuation to about $46 billion. read more
+Klarna, which recently announced the acquisition of e-commerce technology firm Hero Towers Ltd, last month raised $639 million from a group of investors led by SoftBank’s Vision Fund II, lifting its valuation to about $46 billion.

 Our Standards: The Thomson Reuters Trust Principles.